Doane Academy: Campus

 Doane Academy is located on a campus of 15.11 acres at the western end of the City of Burlington and is situated along the banks of the Delaware River in an area also known as The Green Bank.
 It includes among its structures three buildings listed on the National Register of Historic Places, including the Chapel of the Holy Innocents.
 This has been classified as the first Gothic cruciform church in the United States.
 The building has been recorded in the Historic American Buildings Survey (HABS), with measured drawings held by the Library of Congress.
 The chapel houses a fine example of an early, 2 manual, mechanical action pipe organ.
 Originally built by Hall and Labaugh in 1854 and rebuilt by George Jardine and Son in 1900, it was restored in 2012 by Patrick J Murphy and Associates.
 In 2019, Doane Academy acquired the two properties associated with the former Elias Boudinot Elementary School, which are contiguous to the Doane Academy campus.
 This acquisition, which includes land that had been sold by the academy to the city in 1955, grows the campus by about fifteen percent.

 Student body

 The school has students enrolled from 41 municipalities across the states of New Jersey and Pennsylvania.

-As of the 2019–20 school year, the school had an enrollment of 219 students (plus 10 in PreK) and 38.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 5.7:1.
-The school's student body was 48.9% (107) White, 25.1% (55) Black, 13.7% (30) Asian, 8.2% (18) two or more races, 3.2% (7) Hispanic, 0.5% (1) American Indian/ Alaska Native and 0.5% (1) Native Hawaiian/ Pacific Islander.
+As of the 2023–24 school year, the school had an enrollment of 217 students (plus 16 in PreK) and 38 classroom teachers (on an FTE basis), for a student–teacher ratio of 5.7:1.